dhis2/dhis2-server-tools/README.md

 # dhis2-server-tools
-Tools to support installation and management of DHIS2 and its components,i.e postgres database, proxy and monitoring with ansible.

-## Introduction
-DHIS2 is an open-source Health Information System application.This document is gives step by step guide on its installation with ansible.
-The scripts sets up the app on two scenarios.
+This tools install DHIS2 application stack with ansible.
+The stack is comprised of dhis2 tomcat instance(s), database(postgresql), proxy (nginx/apache2) and monitoring (munin).
+Ths installation can be single server or on multiple servers.
+Single server setup is using lxd.

 1. setup on a single ubuntu server<br>
-   This setup uses lxd containers, ansible_connection used is lxd.
+    Uses lxd containers, set `ansible_connection` to `lxd`.
 2. Setup on multiple servers.<br>
-   Here, dhis2 application stack, i.e database, apps and proxy, is setup on different server and the communication between them happens over the network.
+    dhis2 application stack, i.e database, apps,monitor and proxy are setup on on separate virtual machines or servers.

 ## Pre-requisites
-* A fully qualified domain name (fqdn) resolving to proxy's public ip address in case of a disturbed setup, or dhis2 servers public address on single server setup.
+Before you start installation, you will need -:,
+* fqdn (fully qualified domain name). <br>
+  It should be mapped to server or proxy public ip address depending on your setup. <br>
+* ubuntu server running 20.04 or 22.04.
-* SSL/TLS certificate - The install defaults to obtaining ssl/TLS certificate
+* SSL/TLS certificate - The installation defaults to obtaining SSL/TLS
-  from letsencrypt, however, you could also use custom  SSL/TLS certificate.
+  certificate from letsencrypt, you can also bring your own.
-* ubuntu server running 20.04.
-* non-root user with sudo privileges
-* access to the server, can ssh or console access.
-* internet access on the servers.
+* good internet on the severs.
 ## Installation
-Pull deployment the code from git, make a few required configuration changes and run them for the installation.
-Ansible automation tool is used to run the scripts,it has to be installed on the deployment server.
-The scripts work two deployment scenarios which can either be on a single server or on a distributed/multiple servers/vms.
-For dhis2 deployment on multiple servers, you'll need a small deployment server, with ssh access to all the other servers, underlying connection used is ssh.
+The process of installation involves pulling deployment code from git and setting a few variables/parameters to suit your environment.
+Of the importance is `fqdn`,`email` and `ansible_connection,` other config parameters can be left in their defaults.
+1. single server
+    * ansible_connection should be set to *lxd*
+    * dhis2 and its components will be installed on *lxd* containers.
+    * deployment happens from within the server, you do not need separate deployment server.

+2. multiple servers environment setup.
+    * `ansible_connection` should be set to `ssh`
+    *  A separate deployment server is a requirement, it should be able to access all the other servers via ssh

-### Step1 :- Install ansible and other dependencies
+### Step1 :- Install ansible and other dependencies.
-#### ansible setup,
+#### environment setup.
-_**NOTE:** In case of distributed/multiple server setup, this will be the deployment server._ <br> update and upgrade system packages <br>
+_**NOTE:** In case of multiple server setup, this happens on the deployment server._ <br> update and upgrade system packages <br>
 ```
 sudo apt -y update
 sudo apt -y upgrade
 ```

-<br>ensure git is installed <br>
+Ensure git is installed. <br>
 `sudo apt install -y git`

 Install ansible version **_2.11_** or above, to work with community.general modules.

 ```
-sudo apt install software-properties-common
+sudo apt install -y  software-properties-common
 sudo apt-add-repository --yes --update ppa:ansible/ansible
 sudo apt install -y ansible
 sudo apt-get install -y python3-netaddr